-The mission of the P.A.W.S.
-Committee is to enhance the education of the students of St. Joseph's School by coordinating special events for students and their families and by organizing parent volunteers for other opportunities at the school.
-Some of the special events that the P.A.W.S.
-Committee helps with are the Back-to-School Night, Pastries with Parents, Grandparents Day, the All Saints Day Party, and many other events.
-The P.A.W.S.
-Committee strongly encourages every parent/guardian of a St. Joseph's student to volunteer their time and talents either on the committee itself or as a volunteer at any of these special events.
+The mission of the PTAC Committee is to enhance the education of the students of St. Joseph's School by coordinating special events for students and their families and by organizing parent volunteers for other opportunities at the school.
+Some of the special events that the PTAC Committee helps with various events throughout the year.
+The PTAC Committee strongly encourages every parent/guardian of a St. Joseph's student to volunteer their time and talents either on the committee itself or as a volunteer at any of these special events.
 Volunteering at the school is an amazing opportunity to get to know the school faculty and staff and to connect with other St. Joseph's families.
-The P.A.W.S.
-Committee is open to anyone who is interested.
+The PTAC Committee is open to anyone who is interested.
 If you would like to become a member of the committee at any time during the year, please feel free to join one of the monthly meetings.
 Meetings are held on the first Tuesday of every month.
-Specific dates and times can be found in the school calendar.
+Specific dates and times can be found in the school calendar and in the weekly email communications.
 If you are not interested in joining the committee but would like to volunteer in some capacity, look for opportunities to be communicated throughout the year, in the weekly emails from the school office.